Do you run social media for a large company?

 What’s New This Week?

-To learn why podcasts can be a very powerful marketing tool when it comes to starting a launch, I interview Brian Clark and Chris Ducker for this episode of the Social Media Marketing podcast.
+To learn how social CRM can help marketers, I interview Kyle Lacy for this episode of the Social Media Marketing podcast.

 More About This Show

 The Social Media Marketing podcast is a show from Social Media Examiner.